 The Greater Cincinnati area consists of many public school districts, some of which have a better reputation than others.
-Expat parents are therefore advised to research their options well before making any decisions.
+Parents considering moving their families to Cincinnati are therefore advised to research their options well before making any decisions and choosing a neighbourhood.
 Options for private schools in Cincinnati are largely limited to religious-based education.

 For expats who find neither of these options satisfactory, homeschooling is an option worth considering.